 We played the West Course at Royal Melbourne Golf Club!
 Oh my god, we played the West Course!
 It feels remarkable to be able to say that.
-Especially considering it wasn’t something that we thought that we ever would be able to say!
+Especially considering it was something that we began to doubt would happen!
 However, they say that good things come to those who wait.
 And we are living proof of that!

 After emerging from the initial COVID lockdown of 2020 in July, we started our return to Melbourne.
 However, the city went into another lockdown shortly thereafter, one that lasted 111 days.
 Undeterred, we decided to travel and see parts of Australia that we hadn’t planned on seeing and play more golf than we had planned on playing.
 All while vowing to return to play Royal Melbourne.
 Little did we know that it would take a full year to return.